jtvnn/web-sprint-challenge-advanced-web-applications/README.md

 # Sprint Challenge: Advanced Web Applications

-In this challenge, you will write the logic for [THIS APP](https://advanced-apps-articles.herokuapp.com/).
+In this challenge, you will write the logic for [THIS APP](https://web-sc-11.netlify.app/). **Allow a few momemts after first try of login for api to spin up**

 ## Tools